×

 We asked foreigners in Ecuador what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Yes, there is a MLS Service in Ecuador.
 Although it may show 50% of what is available.
 Some houses will just have a sign in the window.
-Just remember that a broker may know about half of what is out there and you'll need locals and natives for the other 50%," explained one person living in Ecuador.
+Just remember that a broker may know about half of what is out there and you'll need locals and natives for the other 50%," said one person in Ecuador.

 View More Answers